Description

 Ideal Home

-I would love someone who owns their own place, that will enjoy her majesty and presence.
+I would love someone who owns their own place (would consider a very quiet livery yard), that will enjoy her majesty and presence.
 Has other horses to keep her company and can keep her in a quiet and calm routine.
 I think she would suit someone who enjoys natural horsemanship (I have done a bits here and there and she’s seemed to have enjoyed it).
 I am looking for somewhere that won’t mind me keeping in touch and offering her permanency.

 Vet Details